radius-project/docs/docs/content/operations/control-plane/observability/logging/logs.md

 ## Log collectors

-If you run Dapr in a Kubernetes cluster, [Fluentd](https://www.fluentd.org/) is a popular container log collector.
-You can use Fluentd with a [JSON parser plugin](https://docs.fluentd.org/parser/json) to parse Dapr JSON-formatted logs.
+If you run Radius in a Kubernetes cluster, [Fluentd](https://www.fluentd.org/) is a popular container log collector.
+You can use Fluentd with a [JSON parser plugin](https://docs.fluentd.org/parser/json) to parse Radius JSON-formatted logs.
 This [how-to]({{< ref fluentd.md >}}) shows how to configure Fluentd in your cluster.

 If you are using Azure Kubernetes Service, you can use the built-in agent to collect logs with Azure Monitor without needing to install Fluentd.